 2) Before you start negotiating…

-- If you have a property to sell, it should at least be under offer and have to hand information about likely completion dates and how progressed the sale is.
+- If you have a property to sell fast, it should at least be under offer and have to hand information about likely completion dates and how progressed the sale is.

 - If you require mortgage finance you should have proof of an agreement in principle and deposit so the builder knows you are financially proceedable.

 - If you are buying with cash, you are in the most favourable position but it can help to have proof of funds ready.

 - A good sales rep will ask but if they don’t make sure they are aware how good your position is when they go away to discuss your offer with their manager.